This post may contain affiliate links, from which we earn an income.

 Is there any other city throughout the whole of Europe that offers visitors a more diverse range of things to do than Barcelona?
-Barcelona city boasts a rich cultural heritage, fabled architectural gems, an incredible eight UNESCO World Heritage Sites, as well as all the attractions of a modern global city alongside charismatic districts such as the Gothic Quarter.
+Barcelona city boasts a rich cultural heritage, a 4km long sandy beach, fabled UNESCO architectural gems, a culinary scene the envy of the world, and all the attractions of a modern global city alongside historic districts such as the Gothic quarter.

 Getting to Barcelona

 The international airport in Barcelona is called El Prat de Llobregat and is located 13km south of the city.
 You can also fly into Girona or Reus Airports, however, they are over 100km away, and whilst they will have cheaper flights, it will cost a bit more and take much longer to get to Barcelona.